-Construction output in Czech Republic went up 12.4 percent year-on-year in September of 2018, following an 11.9 percent increase in the previous month.
-Both civil engineering works (18.1 percent vs 15.8 percent in August) and building activity (10.1 percent vs 10.3 percent) continued to rise.
-On a seasonally adjusted monthly basis, construction output went up 0.9 percent.
+Construction output in Czech Republic stalled year-on-year in November of 2018, following a 10.4 percent rise in the previous month.
+It is the weakest performance since a 1.1 percent drop in December of 2017.
+Civil engineering works slowed (1.5 percent compared to 7.7 percent in October) and building activity declined (-0.7 percent compared to 11.6 percent).
+Yet, November 2018 had one more working day than November 2017.
+On a monthly basis, construction output fell 3.6 percent.
 Construction Output in Czech Republic averaged 1.54 percent from 1998 until 2018, reaching an all time high of 33.10 percent in February of 2007 and a record low of -26.40 percent in January of 2010.